alexandair/azure-content/articles/virtual-machines/virtual-machines-windows-extensions-dsc-overview.md

 Node - A target for a DSC configuration.
 In this document, "node" always refers to an Azure VM.

-Configuration Data - A .psd1 file containing environmental data for a configuration
+Configuration Data - A .psd1 file containing environmental data for a configuration.

 ## Architectural overview ##

-The Azure DSC extension uses the Azure VM Agent framework to deliver, enact, and report on DSC configurations running on Azure VMs.
+The Azure DSC Extension uses the Azure VM Agent framework to deliver, enact, and report on DSC configurations running on Azure VMs.
 The DSC extension expects a .zip file containing at least a configuration document, and a set of parameters provided either through the Azure PowerShell SDK or through the Azure portal.

 When the extension is called for the first time, it runs an installation process.
 This process installs a version of the Windows Management Framework (WMF) as defined below:

 1. If the Azure VM OS is Windows Server 2016, no action is taken.
-WS 2016 already has the latest version of PowerShell installed.
+Windows Server 2016 already has the latest version of PowerShell installed.
 2. If the `wmfVersion` property is specified, that version of the WMF is installed unless it is incompatible with the VM's OS.
 3. If no `wmfVersion` property is specified, the latest applicable version of the WMF is installed.

 Installation of the WMF requires a reboot.
 After reboot, the extension downloads the .zip file specified in the `modulesUrl` property.
 If this location is in Azure blob storage, a SAS token can be specified in the `sasToken` property to access the file.
 After the .zip is downloaded and unpacked, the configuration function defined in `configurationFunction` is run to generate the MOF file.
 The extension then runs `Start-DscConfiguration -Force` on the generated MOF file.
 The extension captures output and writes it back out to the Azure Status Channel.
-From this point on, the DSC LCM handles monitoring and correction as normal.
+From this point on, the DSC Local Configuration Manager (LCM) handles monitoring and correction as normal.

 ## PowerShell cmdlets ##

 PowerShell cmdlets can be used with ARM or ASM to package, publish, and monitor DSC extension deployments.
-The following cmdlets listed are the ASM modules, but "Azure" can be replaced with "AzureRm" to use the ARM model.
+The following cmdlets listed are the ASM cmdlets, but "Azure" can be replaced with "AzureRm" to use the ARM model.
 For example,  `Publish-AzureVMDscConfiguration` uses ASM, where `Publish-AzureRmVMDscConfiguration` uses ARM.

 `Publish-AzureVMDscConfiguration` takes in a configuration file, scans it for dependent DSC resources, and creates a .zip file containing the configuration and DSC resources needed to enact the configuration.
 It can also create the package locally using the `-ConfigurationArchivePath` parameter.
 Otherwise, it publishes the .zip file to Azure blob storage and secure it with a SAS token.